Michigan

 Energy Efficiency Standards

 Utilities that do not wish to run their own energy efficiency programs can make an Alternate Compliance Payment to a third-party administrator approved by the commission.
+Several smaller utilities routinely choose this path.

 Resource Planning